truenas/documentation/content/SCALE/SCALECLIReference/Auth/_index.md

 ### Me Command
 The `me` command returns password, user and group information about the currently logged-in user.
 {{< expand "Generate Access Token" "v" >}}
-The `me` does not require entering additional options or arguments.
+The `me` command does not require entering additional options or arguments.
 Enter the command, then press <kbd>Enter</kbd>.

 From the CLI prompt, enter: